mac-comp381/ruby-adventures/README.md

 # Programming Languages: Ruby Adventures

-This assignment asks you to do several programming tasks designed to give you a feel for the Ruby language.
+This assignment asks you to do several programming tasks designed to give you a feel for the Ruby language, and explore the possibilities it creates.

 As you work through these tasks, consider: How would you implement this same task in Java?
 In Python?
 How does your development experience differ from those other languages?
 Get beyond the immediate shock of seeing unfamiliar syntax.
 Where do you find your attention going as you code in this language vs. the others?
 Why?
 What language features shape these differences?